Organ Donation Machinations

 First Director-General of the WHO: George Brock Chisholm

 George Brock Chisholm, a Canadian, served his country during WWI.
 After returning home, he trained in medicine and then Freudian psychiatry.
-He advanced to become the first Director ...read more
+He advanced ...read more

 Who Is WHO?
 Read More »